 You’ll receive a 1099-K if you are a U.S. taxpayer and receive at least $600 in payments from your clients on Upwork in 2022.
 If you reach this amount, you'll receive a 1099-K from Upwork in January 2023.
 This does not impact your tax return for 2021.

 We know taxes can be difficult, especially figuring out which forms you need.
 While we can’t provide you with legal or tax advice, we can clarify which documents you will receive from us.

-If you're a freelancer whom the Internal Revenue Service (IRS) defines as a “U.S. Person” and earn money working with your client through Upwork, you need to report this income on your tax return.
-But because of changes to the tax laws, freelancers—including those who earned more than $600—will not receive a Form 1099-MISC from Upwork (and your clients are not required to send you a 1099-Misc either).
+If you're a freelancer whom the Internal Revenue Service (IRS) defines as a “U.S. Person” and you earn money working through Upwork, you need to report this income on your tax return even if you do not get any forms from us.
+However, we will send you a 1099-K if you earn $600 or more in payments from your clients on Upwork in the calendar year.